 Below we have shared five of our favourite Bangkok temples.
 From our first visit in the 1990s, we have now spent several months in Bangkok and have visited the first four temples listed several times.
 The final one is a recent addition and well worth the little extra effort it takes to visit.

-My must sees may not be yours, however if this is your first visit, then I would choose Wat Pho and its reclining Buddha.
+My must-sees may not be yours; however if this is your first visit, then I would choose Wat Pho and its reclining Buddha.

 For something entirely different, take a trip to Wat Paknam Phasi Charoen, preferably by long-tail at sunset.

 Wat Pho is one of the most famous and oldest temples in Bangkok.
 It’s best known for its massive reclining Buddha statue, which is 46 meters long and covered in gold leaf.
-What most visitors don’t realise is that Wat Pho has a lot more to offer than its most famous feature.
+However, what most visitors don’t realise is that Wat Pho has a lot more to offer than its most famous feature.

 Immersing in the Serenity: What to Expect Inside Wat Pho